SemBarner22/pebble/doc/index.rst

     print(future.result())

 Quite often developers need to integrate in their projects third party code which appears to be unstable, to leak memory or to hang.
-The concurrent function allows to easily take advantage of the isolation offered by processes without the need of handling any multiprocessing primitive.
+The concurrent function allows to easily take advantage of the isolation offered by processes without the need of handling any multiprocess primitive.

 ::